 is yours to explore

 Coeur d’Alene is a warm and vibrant community surrounded by forest and perched on the north shore of the lake that shares its name.
+And according to the Wall Street Journal, it tops the list of the country’s hottest emerging housing markets.
 As a top destination in the Northwest, CDA is known for its abundance of year-round experiences, from renowned restaurants, tasting rooms, and breweries, to shopping, activities, arts, and events.

 Spring comes to life with a weekly Farmer’s Market, Art Walk, and Wine Extravaganza.
 It’s also the ideal time to visit one of the area’s indoor water parks or Tubbs Hill, a 120-acre waterfront preserve located right in downtown.